1. Home

 The Jaguar F-Type is quite possibly the prettiest car of the 21st century.
 A spiritual successor to the E-Type classic, the F-Type has a long bonnet and a beautifully sculpted back-end with four exhausts and a hatchback-style boot.

-An £60,000 budget is enough to get you an almost new P450 model with a 575PS supercharged V8 engine that’ll blow away almost anything else at the price: 0-62mph takes 3.5 seconds, helped by the car’s standard four-wheel-drive system.
-But even the lesser versions have a good turn of pace and an exciting soundtrack.
+A £60,000 budget is enough to get you an almost new P450 model with a 575PS supercharged V8 engine that’ll blow away almost anything else at the price: 0-62mph takes 3.5 seconds, helped by the car’s standard four-wheel-drive system.
+But even the lesser versions have a good turn of pace and an exciting soundtrack, and you can find early F-Types from £25,000.

 Inside, some of the plastics feel cheap but large swathes of leather make up for this and a large grab handle between the front seats hint at the car’s performance.
 Tall adults get plenty of room and you’ll be impressed by how much luggage you can fit in the F-Type’s boot.
 It might be getting on a bit, but the F-Type still has plenty going for it.